 Cashew Nuts Growing Information

-Cashew or Anacardium occidentale originates from the Caribbean Island and the North East of Brazil.
+Cashew or Anacardium occidentale originates from the Caribbean Islands and the North East of Brazil.
 But today it is grown in several other tropical parts of the world.
 Mostly in Africa, India and Southeast Asia for cashew nuts.

 The flowers, white and pink are gathered in inflorescence at the tips of young shoots.
 They are smaller in size but very fragrant.

 As for the fruits of this tree, do not be fooled by appearances.
 The cashew apple is oval-shaped, like bell pepper: yellow, orange or red in color is a false fruit (it is also edible).
 The real fruit, more discreet is a nut attached to the end of the fake fruit.
-It is that which contains the edible kernel, which we called cashew.
+It is that which contains the edible kernel, which we called Cashew.

-How to Grow Cashew Tree from Seed
+How to Grow a Cashew Tree from Seeds

 Cashew tree can be grown from seeds, air layering, and grafting.
 To propagate it from seeds, you will need a matured unshelled nut (seed).
-These seeds are viable up to 4 months.
+These seeds are viable for up to 4 months.